With Google's top ad exec now running YouTube, LA creators are stuck in wait and see mode

 Google has long chosen to treat all advertisers and all ad inventory equally, favoring technology-powered or programmatic solutions over more manual approaches.
 But online video ads aimed at drawing big brand spend away from traditional TV commercials are not the same as Web banners and text-based Search ads.
 Sure Wojcicki has overseen AdWords, AdSense, Analytics, and DoubleClick, but she’ll need to prove an entirely different skillset to succeed in today’s video ad environment.
 Or, maybe Google is intent on bending that environment to more closely mirror its existing advertising businesses.

-Inside Google, Wojcicki is known as pragmatic rational, but unafraid to take risks and chase big outcomes.
-In that way, she’s a lot like Page.
-Don’t expect the notoriously private executive to all of a sudden start glad-handing and spending wildly.
-This is a decidedly un-Hollywood approach, making her Wojcicki’s appointment into the top spot telling as to Google’s priorities.
+Inside Google, Wojcicki is known as pragmatic and rational, but unafraid to take risks and chase big outcomes.
+In that way, she's a lot like Page.
+Don't expect the notoriously private executive to all of a sudden start glad-handing and spending wildly.
+This is a decidedly un-Hollywood approach, making Wojcicki’s appointment into the top spot telling as to Google’s priorities.

 As for who will represent YouTube’s interests in Hollywood, former Google Director of Product Management and current Homebrew partner Hunter Walk tweeted his thoughts: